isomerpages/nlb-sure/_read-to-be-sure/5e-rtbs01-perspective5.md

 ![](../images/rtbs-01b-perspective5a.JPG)

 Let’s say you come back to the same store a week later.
 Immediately, some clothes nearby catch your eye.
 You spot the tag and are taken aback by the high price.
-When you look closer, you spot it — a sticker labelled, “Sustainable Fashion”.
+When you look closer, you spot it — a sticker labelled “Sustainable Fashion”.

 [Sustainability goes beyond](http://changingmarkets.org/wp-content/uploads/2021/07/SyntheticsAnonymous_FinalWeb.pdf) switching to natural materials and labelling clothes as “eco-friendly”.
 Sustainable fashion uses materials that are responsibly and ethically sourced or have a lower environmental impact.
 The idea focuses on all aspects of the entire supply chain, production and life cycle.
 Companies have to [manage their waste and water](https://www.forbes.com/sites/stephanrabimov/2020/07/20/post-pandemic-fashion-will-be-sustainable-and-affordable-interview-with-anna-gedda-head-of-sustainability-at-hm-group/), limit their gas emissions and chemicals, [protect their workers](https://www.greenstrategy.se/sustainable-fashion/what-is-sustainable-fashion/) and pay them fairly.